diogenes-lang/diogenes-doc/README.md

-  remove-lexer         to remove the lexer and the style full-build           to install the lexer and build the documentation full-clean           to remove the lexer and clean the documentation loop                 to start a loop that search for changes and rebuild the documentation if there are any server               to start an http server using Python 3 server2              to start an http server using Python 2
+  remove-lexer         to remove the lexer and the style full-build           to install the lexer and build the documentation full-clean           to remove the lexer and clean the documentation loop                 to rebuild the documentation on changes server               to start an http server using Python 3 server2              to start an http server using Python 2